BigMurph619/RoadMon/readme.md

 Mum and Dad like to have an action plan for hitchhikers;

-Receive 2 extra items per hitchhiker by delivering them to the Fuschia City PC.
+Receive 2 extra items per hitchhiker from the Fuschia Mart by delivering them to the Fuschia City PC.
 UNLESS!?

 ---